 Where?
 ISELP, 31 Boulevard de Waterloo, 1000 Bruxelles

 “…come from within”: Belgian composer, conductor and cellist Jean-Paul Dessy will perform a concert in dialogue with Guðný Rósa Ingimarsdóttir’s works on Friday 14.02.20 at 6.30pm

-In the context of this exhibition, ISELP along with CFC-editions have coedited, an eponymous publication offering another form of incursion into the artist’s work.
-In its printed form, some things… is an artist’s book that arranges works and details of works, exhibition viewings, fragments of workshops and texts.
+In the context of this exhibition, ISELP has coedited an eponymous publication with CFC-editions.
+It offers another form of incursion into the artist’s work: in its printed form, some things… is an artist’s book that arranges works and details of works, exhibition viewings, fragments of workshops and texts.
 Among these, one is of the art critic, Filip Luyckx, and the other that of the curator of the exhibition, Catherine Henkinet.
 These texts help to illuminate the work of Guðný Rósa Ingimarsdóttir.